nrshousha/chat-room-using-GO/README.md

 * When a **client** sends a message, the server adds it to the chat and sends back the full chat history.
 * The client then prints all messages so you can see what everyone said.

-Basically:

-> you → server → everyone → back to you

 ---

 ## Used Packages